locobastos/rpm_specfiles/haproxy/README.md

 ## Warnings

-HAProxy 1.5.19 is incompatible with OpenSSL >= 1.1.0 due to the API changes.
+HAProxy (from 1.5.19 to 1.6.16 included) is incompatible with OpenSSL >= 1.1.0 due to the API changes.